Tips for Safe Snow Shoveling

 The weight of an individual snowflake barely registers.
 But if you multiply that snowflake several trillion times, you have an amount of weight that can seriously overtax even a strong heart and back.

 And you've got to get it off your sidewalk and driveway.

 Wisconsin has already seen at least one major snowstorm this winter, and is likely to see several more before we're liberated by the arrival of spring.

-With all that snow shoveling ahead of us, cardiology and exercise physiology experts at UW Health want to offer some tips to make sure that your pursuit of clean sidewalks and driveways is a safe and successful one.
+With all that snow shoveling ahead of us, here are some tips to make sure that your pursuit of clean sidewalks and driveways is a safe and successful one.

 If your heart and muscles aren't used to the strenuous level of activity snow shoveling frequently requires-and even if they are, a little pre-shoveling movement (reaching, bending, or leaning) is a smart place to start.